MatthewCYLau/mern-boilerplate/README.md

 # MERN stack boilerplate

-A boilerplate for building web app with the MERN stack.
+A boilerplate for building web app with the MERN stack, inspired by [this](https://github.com/bradtraversy/devconnector_2.0) project by Brad Traversy.

 ## Installation